 This section is the place to start if you are commencing your course or kicking your revision into gear.
-It's probably not the most inspiring section, but having a good understanding of the basics will pay off in the topics.
+Having a good understanding of the basics is essential for the topics.

 In physics, maths is used as a tool to solve problems related to the relationships between quantities.

 Almost all of the letters of the Greek alphabet are used to represent physical quantities and units.

 In IB Physics there are six fundamental units from which all others required can be derived.

 You actually get a list of these in the databook but it's better if you know them.